rootstrap/blog/content/How an engineer can be your best partner.md

 ## 3) Common mistakes

-#### First and most usual mistake: assume you know how users will behave
+#### First and most usual mistake: assuming you know how users will behave

 You will probably be wrong, instead of that write a hypothesis and try to prove it.
-It can be as simple as "I want to prove that I get more sales if I place the BUY button in some place with some color" or more complex like "I think users are tempted to buy if I offer discounts after 10 minutes looking items in my store"
+It can be as simple as "I want to prove that I get more sales if I place the BUY button at the top with a brighter color" or more complex like "I think users are tempted to buy if I offer discounts after 10 minutes of looking at items in my store"

 #### Misread data